getgud-io/cpp-getgud-sdk/README.md

 For multiple title support on the same machine - Link.
 (TODO)

-To use the GetGud SDK, include the required header file:
+To use the GetGud SDK, you'll need to include the follwing header file:

 ```cpp
 #include "../include/GetGudSdk.h"